Power of attorney

 Existing Enduring Powers of Attorney (EPA's)

-Although it is not possible to write new EPA's from October 2007, existing arrangements written before the 1st October 2007, registered or otherwise, may continue, unless revoked or replaced.
+In England and Wales although it is not possible to write new EPA's from October 2007, existing arrangements written before the 1st October 2007 may continue, unless revoked or replaced.
+They need to be registered with the Office of the Public Guardian, where mental capacity is lost.
+Visit www.gov.uk for more information.